csnizik/newsnizikdotcom/data/blog/fine-tuning-your-permissions.md

 One of Drupal's strengths is its permissioning system.
 Out of the box, you can set up a tiered permission system pretty easily with, for example, authors, editors, approvers, and of course anonymous users who can read the site and not much else.

-But what if you need a more complex permission system than what you can do with OOB Drupal?
+But what if you need a more complex permission system than what you can do with OOTB Drupal?
 Just how granular can you get?
 I'll try to show some realistic examples, and let's see how far we can go before we need to bring in some custom code in our own module.

 ## The basics: "What's in the box?"